Shehan-lakshitha/Dog-run/README.md

 </p>

 # FeedBack
-All feedback are kindly welcome through shehanlaksh@gmail.com
+Please send your feedback to shehanlaksh@gmail.com